In a Nutshell:

 Solid Wood

-The best option is to choose a sandbox that’s made from solid wood—fir and cedarwood are good choices.
-Finish the wood with a natural oil or wax to make it water-resistant and prevent mold and mildew growth.
+The best option is to choose a sandbox that’s made from solid wood, like this one.
+Fir and cedarwood are good choices.
+Ensure the wood is finished with a natural oil or wax to make it water-resistant and prevent mold and mildew growth.

 If you’re going to choose a plastic sandbox, choose a hard plastic one instead of a blow-up sandbox or one that is soft and foldable.
 Hard plastic sandboxes are less likely to be made out of PVC, which is one of the worst kinds of plastic.